Sydney-Informatics-Hub/heurist-to-rocrate/README.md

 which can be easily used to get the path of these two directories.

-## Heurist to RO-craet
+## Heurist to RO-Crate

-Arg1 : input path
+Arg1 : input path   Should be a path to the directory contains the Heurist xml files.
+Could be relative or absolute path.  e.g : "./input" or "C:\username/input/"
-Args2: output path
+Args2: output path  Should be a file path contains the file name.
+Could be relative or absolute path.  e.g : "./output/metadata.json" or "C:\username/output/metadata.json"
-Args3: database name (optional)
+Args3: database name (optional)  .
+Named option. e.g : --name="OMAA"
-Args4: database description (optional)
+Args4: database description (optional) Named option e.g --description="Some description here..."

-eg: php utility rocrate:create input output omaa omaa-desc
+eg: php utility rocrate:create "./input" "output/metadata.json" --name="OMAA" --description="Some Description"